lostvikx/blog/README.md

 # Blog

 A static blog site to share my thoughts with the world.
-Contact [vikram.s.negi@proton.me](mailto:vikram.s.negi@proton.me) if you have any issues with my content.
+Contact [vikram.s.negi@proton.me](mailto:vikram.s.negi@proton.me) if you have any issues related to my content.

 ## Markdown Metadata